|

 That being said, if it is after 10 pm, you can always go to a bar and have a drink.
 The time limit does not apply to bars and restaurants.

-Those selling alcohol have to have a license to sell it.
+Those selling it have to have a license to do so.
 Plus the fine for selling alcohol to someone underage is quite steep so don’t be surprised if you are trying to skirt the law and can’t.

 bomonti filtresiz beer tucked in the sand on a beach